workflowproducts/envelope/README.md

 Envelope is a product of Workflow Products, LLC.
 This is the free PostgreSQL version.

-If you'd like to try Postage please go to ["Releases"](https://github.com/workflowproducts/postage/releases) and download the appropriate package for your OS.
-The names of these packages start with "Postage", not "Source Code".
-The team has spent a ridiculous amount of time ensuring you have an easy, convenient installer for your OS.
-Please use it.
-Compiling Postage from source will only give you the server version and all first time users should try the desktop version first.

 Since Envelope websites run in a browser, we don't recommend you use envelope with a non-UTF8 PostgreSQL database.

 Currently we release twice a month.
-To download Envelope for install purposes, please go to ["Releases"](https://github.com/workflowproducts/postage/releases)
+To download Envelope for install purposes, please go to ["Releases"](https://github.com/workflowproducts/envelope/releases)

 ## Dependencies